-16 March 2017 , Geneva: The Broadband Commission for Sustainable Development held its 2017 Spring Meeting in Hong Kong, SAR China, today, and committed to concrete actions that will spur the roll-out of broadband around the world.
+Kigali, Rwanda – 7 May 2018 – The Broadband Commission for Sustainable Development at its 2018 Spring Meeting in Kigali, Rwanda 6-7 May, committed to concrete actions [GM1] that will advance the roll-out of broadband around the world – and with it, much-needed digital connectivity.

 March 2017: On the 17th of January, 2017 Broadband Commission held a Special Session at World Economic Forum in Davos.
 The event was attended by Co-Chairs of the Commission and other Commissioners.
 The Broadband Commission was pleased to host founder of the World Wide Web Foundation Sir Tim Berners-Lee as a special guest.